What is “Normal Saline” and How is it Used in IV Therapy

-All of our IV treatments (except our Dehydration IV) include some combination of the following vitamins: B-complex vitamins, vitamin B12, biotin (a B vitamin), and/or vitamin C.
+All of our IV treatments (except our Dehydration IV treatment) include some combination of the following vitamins: B-complex vitamins, vitamin B12, biotin (a B vitamin), and/or vitamin C.

 B-complex vitamins have been shown to reduce stress and fatigue, boost mood, improve cognitive function, and reduce symptoms of anxiety or depression.
 A study of 215 healthy men found that taking a high-dose B-complex and mineral supplement each day for 33 days led to better mental health, less anxiety, and improved performance in cognitive tests.
 A study done with young adults found that taking a multivitamin with a high dose of B-complex vitamins each day for 90 days lessened stress and mental fatigue.

 Vitamin B12 (also known as cobalamin) is a vitamin that your body needs in order to function, but your body cannot produce vitamin B12.
-Therefore, you must get vitamin B12 from animal products, foods with vitamin B12 added to them, or an oral or IV supplement.
 Your body uses vitamin B12 to support nerve cell function, form red blood cells (thereby preventing anemia), and synthesize your DNA.
 Vitamin B12 may also prevent major birth defects.
 Studies have indicated that it also may improve the health of your bones and prevent osteoporosis.
 It could also reduce your risk of developing macular degeneration.
 Like other B vitamins, vitamin B12 may also reduce symptoms of depression and boost energy.
 Finally, vitamin B12 can prevent the loss of brain neurons.

 Biotin (also known as vitamin B7) helps your body break down food and turn it into energy.
 It is found in some foods but can also be taken as an oral or IV supplement.
 It helps promote the health of your nervous system, liver, eyes, hair, and skin.